joker-owner/node-express-mysql-sequelize-passport/README.md

-# Nodejs Express Mysql Sequelize Demo App
+# Node.js Express Mysql Sequelize Passport Demo App

 This is a demo node.js application illustrating various features used in everyday web development, with a fine touch of best practices.